 Marketers must also take care to ensure that marketing communications do not imply that expressions of opinion are objective claims (Code rule 3.6).
 In 2002, the ASA upheld a complaint against the claim “Britain’s most informed, independent health expert” (Holford & Associates, 26 March 2003).
 Although the advertiser considered that the claim was merely an expression of opinion, the ASA thought the claim would be viewed by consumers as an objective one.

-The claim “friction free shaving” in ads for a women’s razor subscription service was also considered misleading by the ASA.
-The advertiser believed that consumers would understand the claim to be an obvious exaggeration which they would not take literally, however, the ASA considered that, in the context of an ad for shaving products, consumers were likely to understand the claim as an objective claim that the products would result in a shave which would be completely free from friction, and without the negative aspects of shaving, such as irritation to the skin, shaving rash and cuts, which was not the case (Friction Free Shaving Ltd, 15 January 2020).
+The claim “friction free shaving” in ads for a razor subscription service was also considered misleading by the ASA.
+The advertiser believed that consumers would understand the claim to be an obvious exaggeration which they would not take literally, however, the ASA considered that, in the context of an ad for shaving products, consumers were likely to understand the claim as an objective claim that the products would result in a shave which would be completely free from friction, and without saving’s negative aspects, such as skin irritation, shaving rash, and cuts (Friction Free Shaving Ltd, 15 January 2020).

 Similarly, in 2018 the claim “best available tickets” without a qualification was considered an objective claim.
-The ASA considered that consumers were likely to interpret the claim "the best available tickets" to mean that those tickets were better than any other available tickets for the event generally.
-Whilst they appreciated that what was seen as "best" depended on the genre of the event, and to some extent, individual preferences, they considered that consumers were likely to understand the claim "best available tickets" in the context of the ad to mean that those tickets offered a tangible benefit compared to other tickets on sale, because, for example, they were closer to, or offered a better view of, the stage.
-Because Ticketmaster did not have evidence to demonstrate that this was the case, the claim was misleading (Ticketmaster UK Ltd, 03 January 2018).
+The ASA considered that consumers were likely to interpret the claim to mean that those tickets were better than any other available tickets for the event generally.
+Whilst they appreciated that what was seen as "best" depended on the genre of the event, and to some extent, individual preferences, they considered that consumers were likely to understand the claim "best available tickets" in the context of the ad to mean that those tickets offered a tangible benefit compared to other tickets on sale, because, for example, they were closer to, or offered a better view of, the stage (Ticketmaster UK Ltd, 03 January 2018).